 If you are currently suffering from hearing-related issues, then getting a hearing test and purchasing a hearing aid could be in your best interest.
 Today’s hearing aids, unlike those available at the turn of the new millennium, have leveraged technology to a greater extent than ever before.

-In this article, we will discuss eight innovative features you’ll find in today’s hearing aids.
+In this article, we will discuss nine innovative features you’ll find in today’s hearing aids.
 We’ll also discuss a few things to consider when determining which hearing aid is right for you.

 1. Hands-Free Technology